KilianKegel/FatherlessAmerica/README.md

 with this turn of events, Larry initiates legal action to establish his paternity and win visitation rights.
-In deciding in favor of Larry, the Texas Supreme Court strikes down a state law declaring that a married man is presumed to be the father of his wife’s child, and that an unmarried man lacks paternal rights regarding the child of an intact marriage.<sup>30</sup>
+In deciding in favor of Larry, the Texas Supreme Court strikes down a state law declaring that a married man is presumed to be the father of his wife's child, and that an unmarried man lacks paternal rights regarding the child of an intact marriage.<sup>30</sup>

 In Seattle, Megan Lucas, an unmarried mother, leaves her newborn son